Resources for Current Students

 DAL LOCATION + HOURS

-ACCESS TO THE DAL
+SWIPE ACCESS TO THE DAL

-Access to The Digital Architecture Lab at 401, The Diana Center is limited to the following individuals:
+Access to the DAL is limited to the following individuals:

 - Declared architecture majors